awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/work-with-S3-buckets.md

 ![\[Deleting an AWS Lambda bucket in AWS Explorer\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/)

 1. Enter the bucket's name to confirm the deletion, and then choose **OK**\.
    + If the bucket contains objects, the bucket is emptied before deletion\.
-A notification displays after the deletion is complete\.
+A notification is displayed after the deletion is complete\.